Pocket-Plane-Group/Item_Upgrade/itemupgrade/readme-itemupgrades.txt

 Version 44: (updated by CamDawg)
         * Fixed bug where the Incarnadine Elven Chain upgrade asked for three fire agate gems, but actually checked and used Dispel Magic scrolls.
-        * Updated the Sorcerian Ring to account for the alternate in EE/newer Fixpack games.
+        * Updated the Sorcerian Ring to account for the alternate Rings of Wizardry (aka Reaching Ring) in EE/newer Fixpack games.
         * Lowercased all sound references in dialogue to fix audio issues on case-sensitive file systems.